holzbh/holzbh/README.md

   - [Live JN Systems I Worked On](https://github.com/holzbh#live-jn-systems-i-worked-on)

 ### Background and Interest
 My background is in computer networking and web design, and working with external data sources, parsing, and representation.
 I've been teaching at [Rensselaer Polytechnic Institute (RPI)](https://www.cs.rpi.edu/~holzbh/) for the last 6.5 years and counting.
-I want to get back into industry as a software developer (see Cisco and Submitty below for examples), because I enjoy the challenges and find contributing to a project satisfying.
+I want to get back into industry as a software developer - see Cisco and Submitty below for examples of past industry experience.
+My PhD means I am capable of adapting and learning systems quickly, leaving me well positioned to start development sooner on your projects.
 Particularly of interest is industry that is focused on modern networking / internet services.

 ### Teaching
 See my [teaching portfolio](https://github.com/holzbh/holzbh/tree/main/teaching_portfolio) for examples of assignments, lectures, and autograding.
 My full list of courses taught (often with a schedule of topics or syllabus) is on my [RPI personal page](https://www.cs.rpi.edu/~holzbh/).